weilonge/fathom/README.md

 ### Left-hand Sides

+Left-hand sides are currently a few special forms which select nodes to be fed to right-hand sides.

 #### `and`(*typeCall*, *[typeCall, ...]*)
 Experimental.
 Take nodes that conform to multiple conditions at once.
 For example: `and(type('title'), type('english'))`